 Having a dazzling, perfect smile is valued by most of us.
 Having straight teeth is an important part of this.
-If you have gaps in your front teeth or your front teeth are a little crooked, having them straightened with Invisalign treatment can restore their beauty and give you a straight and beautiful smile.
-But, is the Invisalign treatment uncomfortable?
+If you have gaps in your front teeth or your front teeth are a little crooked, having them straightened with aligner treatment can restore their beauty and give you a straight and beautiful smile.
+But, are aligners like Invisalign uncomfortable?
 If you’ve never had the trays and you don’t know of anyone who has gone through the treatment, then you may be wondering if it takes time to get used to the trays.
-You may even be a little worried about whether or not Invisalign treatment is painful and cause your teeth to ache when you first start wearing the aligners.
+You may even be a little worried about whether or not aligner treatment like Invisalign is painful and cause your teeth to ache when you first start wearing the aligners.

 Well, don’t stress.
 Below, we look at what to expect with the trays and what to do alleviate any discomfort.